cyberimp/steamview/README.md

 #Steam game display

-Works only with one client now, two will overwrite same files for picture cache (do I need it?).
-When game has no logo, displays steam logo.
+This app is tool for displaying logo of currently running game in Steam on separate display.
+When game has no logo, or no game is running, displays steam logo.

 You need to write your own `custom/api_key.js` with following content: